Kshitij031998/alexa-skills-kit-states-java/README.md

 Each model declares on its own what is saved and even can decide on what scope is used to read and write attributes.
-That is how you can __not only save state per user but also per application__ for e.g. managing the highscore of your game skill.
+That is how you can __not only save state per user but also per application__ for e.g. managing the high score of your game skill.

 Now you will learn how to pimp your Alexa skill with permanent state capability in minutes.